 Probability of vehicle not needing service and no alert: 94%

 To develop the machine learning F-score chart, you must match the alert to the service/repair.
 VMRS-organized datasets allow for this validation process to be automated.
 Pitstop made a tool to classify the first 3-6 digits for unstructured datasets with only service and repair descriptions.
 As a result, Pitstop got 80% of the dataset organized, significantly reducing data overload.

 Next, what is causing the breakdowns?
 Again, VMRS is the link to helping the maintenance staff know what the cause is:

 Fleets can more efficiently organize, report, and act on their maintenance data thanks to the widely used maintenance categorization system known as VMRS.
 Pitstop’s predictive maintenance sends prioritized, prescriptive, and predictive VMRS code keys to help you make better decisions about maintenance issues and reduce unscheduled asset downtime.
 Pitstop is a member of ATA and TMC.
 To learn more about membership, visit https://www.trucking.org/membership-types.

-If you want to see how Pitstop uses VMRS in its predictive solution, book a demo with us and get started with a free trial!
+If you want to see how Pitstop uses VMRS in its predictive solution, book a demo with us and get started!